BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   Import the Auth object and instantiate it at the root of the module as such:

+  ### Step 4

+  In this task, you will implement the Auth.valid_login method.
+It should expect email and password required arguments and return a boolean.

+  Try locating the user by email.
+If it exists, check the password with bcrypt.checkpw.
+If it matches return True.
+In any other case, return

+  ### step 5

+  In this task you will implement a _generate_uuid function in the auth module.
+The function should return a string representation of a new UUID.
+Use the uuid module.

+  Note that the method is private to the auth module and should NOT be used outside of it.

+  ### Step 6
+  In this task, you will implement the Auth.create_session method.
+It takes an email string argument and returns the session ID as a string.

+  The method should find the user corresponding to the email, generate a new UUID and store it in the database as the user’s session_id, then return the session ID.
 * [app.py](app.py) -

   ### Step 1

   Create a Flask app that has a single GET route ("/") and use flask.jsonify to return a JSON payload of the form: `{"message": "Bienvenue"}`

   ### Step 2

   In this task, you will implement the end-point to register a user.
 Define a users function that implements the POST /users route.

   Import the Auth object and instantiate it at the root of the module as such:

 * []() -
 * []() -
 * []() -